 - some of these qualifications are occupational, and may not be designed specifically for progression to HE

-- applicants holding these qualifications may be school or college leavers, however, some may be more mature learners who are likely to have other relevant experience alongside these qualifications
+- applicants holding these qualifications may be school or college leavers, however, some may be more mature students who are likely to have other relevant experience alongside these qualifications

 - these qualifications may have been taken as part of a wider study programme or an apprenticeship